codemetropolis/CodeMetropolis/toolchain/placing/index.md

 <img src="{{ site.url }}/images/placing_map_example.png"/>

-On the map we can see the structure of the virtual city generated from the source code.
-After closing this window, the command will be finished.
+On the map the structure of the virtual city is represented, generated from the source code.

-The window shows the map of the generated metropolis.
 Different colors represent different types of objects.

 | Colors    | Objects   |
 | --------- | --------- |